Cecca/gdem/README.md

 The documentation of the script `scripts/pair2adjacency.py` is available [here](http://www.dei.unipd.it/~ceccarel/gdem-docs/pair2adjacency.html).

-Use of `scan-build` do detect potential bugs
+Use of `scan-build` to detect potential bugs
 --------------------------------------------

 The `clang` static analizer can be used to detect potential bugs